• kyrylo 6 months ago

 There are already 21 submissions, and if you use Rails, you’re welcome to add your app or website!

-• kamikazeturtles a day ago
+• kamikazeturtles 6 months ago

 While I like frameworks like Rails and Django, Golang with AI makes me very productive.
 Especially because of how Golang codebases don't use too many dependencies so an LLM never recommends code that has an old dependency or mismatched version...